When Is a Dog Considered Senior?

 Most standard insurance plans cover the costs of unexpected accidents and illnesses, however, some providers also offer wellness packages that can help you pay for preventive care costs.
 Pumpkin’s Preventive Essentials is an optional non-insurance add-on benefit that can reimburse you for routine care costs such as annual exam fees, vaccinations, and parasite screenings for your senior pooch.

-Pumpkin Cat Insurance plans cover 90% of eligible vet bills for accidents and illnesses.
+As for the rest of your pup’s health needs, Pumpkin Dog Insurance plans cover 90% of eligible vet bills for accidents and illnesses.
 Fetch a free quote today!